ShehabMagdy101/Formatly/README.md

-# Formatly
+# FormatLy

-Formatly is an open-source tool for generating datasets with the preferred data formats tailored for fine-tuning large language models (LLMs) on domain-specific content.
+FormatLy is an open-source tool for generating datasets with the preferred data formats tailored for fine-tuning large language models (LLMs) on domain-specific content.

+Fine-tuning can be challenging when the required dataset is unavailable.
+FormatLy addresses this problem by enabling the creation of **Question–Response–Reasoning** datasets from any PDF source, making the fine-tuning process applicable in almost any domain.

 Instead of relying solely on expensive API calls or powerful cloud GPUs, Formatly leverages lightweight local models (e.g., LLaMA 3.2) to generate high-quality training samples.
 This approach significantly reduces compute and API costs while maintaining dataset quality.